 It has been very cool hanging out with Vince Del Monte, Flavia Del Monte, Adam Steer, Chris Lopez, Eric Wong, Dave Ruel, Dan Go, Brad Pilon, Matt Gallant, and Yuri Elkaim in New Brunswick, Canada.

-Lots of time sharing what is working when it comes to helping our readers, business tips to help more and productivity.
+Lots of time sharing what is working regarding helping our readers, business tips to help more, and productivity.

 Here we are: (Those are Brad’s M&Ms.)

 One thing we did was watch the MMA fight on Saturday night.
 The fight was a bit of a disappointment but an important lesson for all.
-Over the past few days Matt and Eric have been educating me on MMA and the training involved during lunch.
+Over the past few days, Matt and Eric have taught me about MMA and the training during lunch.
 Amazing stuff.

-I am leaving New Brunswich and heading to Tampa Bay to meet up with Mike Westerdal.
+I am leaving New Brunswich and heading to Tampa Bay to meet with Mike Westerdal.